samme/custom-build/README.md

 To start with I'd recommend you [clone this template repo](https://github.com/photonstorm/phaser3-custom-build).
 It will save a whole bunch of time getting set-up.
 Clone it, then `npm install` to grab the dependencies.
 You're now ready to do a custom build.

 If you issue the command `npm run build` (or `webpack` if you've got it available globally) from the project folder then it'll create a custom build into the `dist` folder.
 This file is called `phaser-custom.js`.
 Inside the `test` folder you'll find an `index.html` file.
-Open this in a browser via an http server, or with local file permissions enabled, and you should see the following:
+Issue the command `npm run open` and you should see the following:

 [![image](https://cascade.madmimi.com/promotion_images/6092/3212/original/custom1.png?1535988194)]()